Čukur Fountain

-(All sources state that the events occurred on 15 June 1862.
-It is not known who changed the date or why.)
+(All sources for the event mention 15 June 1862 (N.S) which is 3 June (O.S).
+It is not known why 26 May is used on the monument.)

 The first competition for the monument was opened in 1912, but the outbreak of World War I postponed the raising of the monument.
 There is little information about that tender, probably because of the spreading of the First World War, which disabled the building of the monument.

 In 1927, Roksandić submitted the design for the monument to the art section of the Municipality of the City of Belgrade.
 The monument was built with the sculpture a marble pedestal, and a small pool where the water from the pitcher spilled.
 A marble bench was placed next to the fountain.
 The monument was completed in 1931.

 On 5 February 1965 the fountain was declared a cultural monument.

 In May 2010, vandals stole the sculpture of the boy, banged it with a hammer and sold it to the owner of an unauthorized dump in Krnjača for 20 thousand RSD.
 The sculpture was broken into 22 pieces but was ultimately repaired.
 The reconstruction took three months to complete.